scoiatael/braindump/content/rants/state-of-python-tooling.md

 ```

 and achieves _almost_ what it was supposed to do; only victim was `tox` and testing for multiple Python versions.
+It's worth noting that Python plugin for asdf uses pyenv under the hood
+anyway, so you can think of it as best of both worlds.

+## Sane workflow? {#sane-workflow}

+In the end I'm using `asdf` + `poetry` for future projects.
+What that means for
+me?

+-   Python version is managed declaratively via `.envrc` and `.tools-version`,
+-   Virtualenv is created via `.envrc`, so all my tools will use the same environment
+    as soon as I `cd` into project folder,
+-   Dependencies are managed by Poetry, meaning sane update process.

+For code completion I'm using [Microsoft Python language server](https://github.com/microsoft/python-language-server), which works
+quite nicely with Emacs - all that was need was a [bit of a glue](https://github.com/scoiatael/dotfiles/blob/master/emacs/doom.d/autoload/python.el#L36) between `direnv`
+and `python-mode`.

+I need to further investigate installing [packages for each Python version](https://github.com/danhper/asdf-python#default-python-packages) with
+`asdf`.
+It that proves to be working nicely, almost all of my goals for good
+development environment would be satisfied.